amunrarara/Gondolla/Poetry/Sea Haven.md

 and my making of this harbour, this simple little place, is the glory of my greatest hour.

-I await their return, but do not turn the hourglass, for there are few things that such a tool can measure.
+I await their return, but do not turn the hourglass.